CIS565-Fall-2017/Project2-Stream-Compaction/README.md

 #### Compare all of these GPU Scan implementations (Naive, Work-Efficient, and Thrust) to the serial CPU version of Scan.
 Plot a graph of the comparison

+For Thrust implementation, the highest occupancy in GPU is cudaMalloc and cudaMemcpy related function calls based on Nsight Timeline.
+However, there are three most significant functions in Thrust scan *accumlate_tiles*, *exculsive_scan_n* and *exclusive_downsweep* are not really use too much GPU time.

+I believe the performance bottlenecks is memory bandwidth for Thrust scan.
+The computation time compare to memory I/O time is trivial.
+As for my implementation, the efficient method waste a huge amount of time on launching non-working threads.
+For efficient with optimization, the memory I/O become the most inefficient factor in whole system.
+By using shared memory can highly increase memory I/O efficiency and decrease memory latency to achieve maximum efficiency.

 For the benchmark and graph, please check **Performance** section